obzehn/GROMACS_hands-on_intro/terminal_intro/README.md

 ```
 /directory1/directory2/final_directory
 ```
 This means that, in this moment, you are inside `final_directory` (the last entry of the line), which itself is inside `directory2` that is inside `directory1`.
-This is the standard organization of all computers.
-The core idea is that there is a starting directory, called **root** (indicated by the first symbol `/`) that containts all directories.
+Notice how the names of the different directories are separated by the symbol `/`.
+The core idea is that there is a starting directory, called **root** (indicated by the first symbol `/` on the left) that containts all directories.
 Then, like a tree from its root, all the following content of the computer is inside directories of directories.
+This d is the standard organization of all computers (altough in Windows Terminals like Powershell you might see `\` rather than `/` to separate directories).

-Very importantly, the output of `pwd` is the **path** to your directory, that is, a unique combination of the position and name that give the location of the directory in the computer.
+Very importantly, the output of `pwd` is the **path** to your directory, that is, a unique combination of the position and name that gives the location of the directory in the computer.

 b) Run `ls`